-Participants: Hillevi Ganetz, professor of gender studies, Stockholm University; Karin Hansson, associate professor at the Department of Computer and Systems, Stockholm University and Malin Sveningsson, professor of media and communications, University of Gothenburg.
+Participants: Hillevi Ganetz, professor of gender studies, Stockholm University and Karin Hansson, associate professor at the Department of Computer and Systems, Stockholm University.
 All three have participated in a cross-disciplinary research project on metoo activism in Sweden.

 Chair: Lisa Salmonsson, sociologist, #akademikeruppropet.